stephenxs/SONiC/doc/qos/reclaim-reserved-buffer.md

 It will be invoked in the following scenarios:

-- Adjust the shared buffer pool and shared headroom pool on the fly after the ports have been admin down.
-This is triggered by user.
-- Adjust the shared buffer pool and shared headroom pool in `db_migrator` for comparing with the default buffer configurations against the current value.
+- Calculate the shared buffer pool and shared headroom pool in `db_migrator` for comparing with the default buffer configurations against the current value.

 There are two approaches to implement it.